WOMEN'S ARCHITECTURAL LEAGUE OF PORTLAND

-Since 1986 membership in WAL has been open to women outside of the architectural community who are interested in architecture.
-WAL no longer hosts fundraisers, but membership dues allow us to support two excellent organizations: the Architects in Schools Program, for third through fifth graders, and the ACE Mentor Program, for high school students who are interested in a career in architecture, construction, or engineering.
+As a member, your dues allow WAL to make donations to the Architects in Schools Program (for third through fifth graders and their teachers), and the ACE Mentor Program, open to high school students who are interested in a career in architecture, construction, or engineering.